Darren Millar: Sixth Senedd

 He returned to the role of Chief Whip in May 2021, after the 2021 Senedd election, alongside a role as Shadow Minister for the Constitution and North Wales.

 Millar has been drawn to table a Members' Bill on three occasions.

 In November 2023, he was selected as the Conservative Party prospective parliamentary candidate for the new constituency of Clwyd North at the 2024 general election.
 He came second, losing to the Labour candidate by 1,196 votes.

 In 2024, Millar tabled a non-binding motion of no confidence in First Minister Vaughan Gething, over donations made during the 2024 Welsh Labour leadership election and the sacking of former Social Partnership Minister Hannah Blythyn.
 The motion passed 29-27.
 Gething described the motion as a 'gimmick' and said he would remain as First Minister.

 Leadership of the Welsh Conservatives in the Senedd

 After Andrew RT Davies resigned as leader of the Welsh Conservatives in the Senedd, Millar put out a statement saying he would run to lead the Senedd group.
 He quickly obtained the support of six of his colleagues, Paul Davies, Russell George, Tom Giffard, James Evans, Altaf Hussain and Gareth Davies within 24 hours, and the whole group within 48 hours.

-In the 2026 Senedd election, he will be the top candidate in the Clwyd constituency.
+In the 2026 Senedd election, was elected as the Conservatives' top candidate in the Clwyd constituency.